ecowijkmandora/mandora-monitoring/README.md

 #### InfluxDB HTTP services

-You can test the authentication token by issueing a query to InfluxDB:
+For the Influx HTTP API, you can also append the token in the `Authorization` header of the HTTP-request:

 ```
 curl -G "https://monitoring.ecowijkmandora.nl/influx/query?db=test" --data-urlencode "q=SHOW DATABASES" --header "Authorization: Bearer